-- BirdDog NDI encoder-originate streams do not synchronise on OBS unless Low Latency Mode is selected.
+- BirdDog NDI encoder-originated streams do not synchronise on OBS unless Low Latency Mode is selected.

 - Low Latency Mode is a hacky workaround for a BirdDog encoder issue.